 The extensive Collaborate! project will feature a host of activities that differ substantially in nature: from exhibitions and events to activities well beyond the museum’s walls, in Amsterdam and abroad.
 A diverse array of both domestic and international artists, industry professionals and experts from other disciplines will participate, as well as a range of institutes and collectives.
 Highlights are Foam Fusion, a three-day festival at the museum in June; and a presentation during the photography festival Rencontres d’Arles.

 The opening of the exhibition Collectivism.
 Collectives and their quest for value on 20 April 2017 marks the start of Collaborate!.
 You are welcome from 17.30 onwards.

-The Collaborate! programme is made possible with the support of Fonds21, the Mondriaan Fund and the Prins Bernhard Cultuurfonds.
+The Collaborate! programme is made possible with the support of Fonds21, the Mondriaan Fund, the Prins Bernhard Cultuurfonds and VSBfonds.

 Collectivism.
 Collectives and their quest for value can be seen from 21 April to 18 June 2017 at Foam.
 Open daily 10.00 - 18.00 hrs, Thurs/Fri 10.00 - 21.00 hrs.
 Tickets: €11,00